The gorgeous "Noheji Gion Festival" and Kitamae Ship port call "Noheji" [Aomori Prefecture]

 Google Maps

-Noheji Hachiman Shrine main hall and subsidiary company Kotohira Shrine main hall
+Noheji Hachiman Shrine main hall and the subordinate Kotohira Shrine main hall

-``Noheji Hachiman Shrine'' is said to have been built in 1598 as the guardian deity of Noheji, and the ``main shrine'' (an important prefectural treasure of Aomori Prefecture) was rebuilt in 1714.
-The ``Suesha Kotohira Shrine Main Hall'' (an important treasure of Aomori Prefecture), which is located within the grounds of Noheji Hachiman Shrine, is a shrine dedicated to the god of maritime safety, ``Konpira-sama.''
-It was built in 1822 by Kitamaebune wholesalers to Konpira Shrine (Kagawa Prefecture).
-It was donated as a subsidiary company.
+Noheji Hachiman Shrine is said to have been founded in 1598 to be the guardian deity of Noheji, and the main shrine (a prefectural treasure of Aomori Prefecture) was rebuilt in 1714.
+The main shrine of the subordinate shrine Kotohira Shrine (a prefectural treasure of Aomori Prefecture), located within the grounds of Noheji Hachiman Shrine, is a shrine dedicated to Konpira-sama, the god of maritime safety, and was donated in 1822 by wholesalers of Kitamae ships as a subordinate shrine of Kotohira Shrine (Kagawa Prefecture)

 ©Noheji Town